zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_comms.rst

 The ``return_val`` and ``out_size`` have the same meaning as in the embed protocol.

-RSS writes the outvec data to the pointers supplied in the call message prior to sending the MHU reply message, so no further payload is sent in the reply message.
+RSE writes the outvec data to the pointers supplied in the call message prior to sending the MHU reply message, so no further payload is sent in the reply message.